aberus/StackOverflowQuickLaunch/README.md

 These are the changes to each version that has been released on the official Visual Studio extension gallery.

+## 0.5

+  - Fixed when is no internet connection

+  - Bigger icon for new marketplace

 ## 0.4

  - Visual Studio 15 support

  - UI fixes

 ## 0.3